What to do after the funeral

 Other organisations you need to inform

-Most people will have direct debits set up or contracts with finance companies, it’s important to notify these companies so they are able to take the necessary steps e.g. terminate the contract, close the account, transfer ownership or settle any debts.
+Most people will have direct debits set up or contracts with finance companies, so it’s important to notify these companies so they are able to take the necessary steps e.g. terminate the contract, close the account, transfer ownership or settle any debts.

 - Banks and building societies